Subscribe to Coalition Updates

 How does the Coalition for Rochester Area Housing work?

-The Leadership Council is a collaborative group that will come to a consensus about how, and if, they can collaboratively fund the recommended projects from their own funds.
-Founding members are the City of Rochester, Olmsted County, Mayo Clinic, and RAF, because those groups have committed significant resources to fund the project proposals.
+The Leadership Council is a decision-making group of community leaders that come to a consensus about how, and if, they can collaboratively fund recommended projects.
+Members of the Coalition Leadership Council include representatives from the City of Rochester, Olmsted County, Mayo Clinic, RAF, and Destination Medical Center.
+These organizations have committed significant resources to the Rochester Area Housing Fund held at RAF to fund project proposals.

 How do I apply for Coalition funding?